SanjeevKGupta/example/network/register/service-peer/README.md

 / # exit
 ```

-#### Exec into second container and run.
+#### Exec into the second container and run.
 Other container is accessible using service alias
 ```
 docker exec -it <container-id> /bin/sh
 ```
+#### Run following commnands in second container
+Service from other container wiil be accessible using its `service alias` from the calling container.

 ##### Accessing itself
 ```
 / # curl http://localhost:8882